Clearing the Fallout from a Borderline Break-up

 now obsessively focused on trying to dig our way out of this disaster,

 nonsensical.
 We feel so crazy, we keep attempting

 to fix it, or right the wrong!
 This alone

-is often the hook that keeps us going back for more (it's part of
+is often the hook that keeps us going back for more torment (it's

-our control issue).
-Even after years of separation, you might be
+part of our control issue).
+Even after years of separation, you

-inclined to think that things can be normal between you and your
+might be inclined to think that things can be better between you

-Simon's Still Crazy After All These Years, for confirmation.
+Simon's Still Crazy After All These Years, for some

 you're holding yourself "responsible" for staying in this